aghoshpro/OntoRaster/README.md

 ## 3. Datasets

 ### 3.1 Relational Data (including Vector Data)
-* In this demo we used municipalities of Sweden, Bavaria (Germany), and South Tyrol (Italy) as our vector data with a total approx. 500 unique regions with different geometries and other attributes downloaded from [GADM data](https://gadm.org/download_country.html).
+* In this demo we used municipalities of Sweden, Bavaria (Germany), and South Tyrol (Italy) as vector data consists a total of approx. 500 unique regions with different geometries and other attributes downloaded from [GADM data](https://gadm.org/download_country.html).

+* Stored in **PostgreSQL** with spatial extension PostGIS.

-* Ideally any user-specific vector data for any region of interest will work
+* Ideally any user-specific vector data for any region of interest will work.

 ### 3.2 Raster Data
 * Stored in array DBMS [RasDaMan](https://doc.rasdaman.org/index.html) ("Raster Data Manager")

 * [World Air Temperature](https://psl.noaa.gov/data/gridded/data.UDel_AirT_Precip.html)
 * [Sweden Land Temperature](https://lpdaac.usgs.gov/products/mod11a1v061/)
 * [South Tyrol Temperature](https://lpdaac.usgs.gov/products/mod11a1v061/)
 * [Bavaria Surface Temperature](https://lpdaac.usgs.gov/products/mod11a1v061/)

+* Ideally any user-specific vector data for any region of interest will work

 ## 4. Mapping